 Continuous improvement isn’t about setting a high pace.

-How do they best show this?
-By taking action to fix the stuff their employees think needs fixing at work.
-Measure, talk, improve.
-Repeat.
+By listening and taking action to fix the stuff their employees think needs fixing at work.

 Everything will be more fun if you get your team to take a greater interest in the group’s results and achievements, instead of just the individual members’ goals.